 Map of the Airborne Museum and advice on how to visit

-As indicated on the museum map, it is best to begin your visit in Building 1, dedicated to the Waco glider.
-Afterwards, Building 2 displays the C-47 aircraft and reviews its history.
-The third building, “Operation Neptune”, will be refurbished in 2021 and will highlight new themes such as wartime medicine, the duty to remember and civilians during the liberation.
-Finally, the 4th building is a conference center / cinema.
+As indicated on the museum map, it’s best to start your visit with Building 1, dedicated to the Waco glider.
+Building 2 then presents the C-47 aircraft and its history.
+The 3rd building, “Operation Neptune”, refurbished in 2021, highlights new themes, such as wartime medicine, the duty of remembrance and civilians during the liberation.
+Finally, the 4th building is a conference center/cinema.

 We advise you to follow the order of the plan which ensures a chronological and coherent continuity in this immersion through the history of war.